How we proofread your paper

-2) The proofreader then starts to read the text word by word and sentence by sentence to spot, mark and correct any errors he finds.
+2) The proofreader then starts to read the text word by word and sentence by sentence to identify and correct any errors they find.
 But this process can be done in two different ways, depending on the personal preferences of the editor or proofreader.
 Some copy-editors prefer to print out the text that needs to be edited or proofread and go through it carefully using a marker pen to mark the mistakes and errors in the copy and write corrections and suggestions.
 They then go to their computers and introduce those corrections to the soft copy.
-However, other editors and proofreaders – and those are the overwhelming majority nowadays – prefer to do the proofreading and editing directly in the copy on their computers without any printing out.
-They do not simply work on a hard copy like the other copy-editors.
+However, other editors and proofreaders – and those are the overwhelming majority nowadays – prefer to do the proofreading and editing directly in the copy on their computers without printing out.

-3) Once the editor or proofreader has finished the first correction of the draft or text, they then put the proofread version aside for a little while and engage in any other activity during this time.
-This is a very important procedure because it allows the eye to refresh and rest.
+3) Once the editor or proofreader has finished the first correction of the draft or text, they then put the proofread version aside for a brief period of time.
+This is a very important step because it allows the eye to refresh and rest.

-4) The editor or proofreader then conducts what is called a second reading of the text, which has already been proofread and copy-edited, for a final, close look to ensure that no mistakes or errors had slipped their net and was still in the text.
+4) The editor or proofreader then conducts what is called a second reading of the text, which has already been proofread and copy-edited, for a final, close look to ensure that no mistakes or errors had slipped their net.

 Note: While doing the actual proofread or edit, the proofreader or editor turns on the track-changes function in Microsoft word in order to provide a track-changed edited copy so that the author of the text can see what the editor or proofreader has changed, corrected and amended.

-5) Once the second reading has been performed, the proofreader or editor saves their work to ensure all the changes were implemented.
-Two copies - a clean proofread and copy-edited version and a track-changed version - are then submitted to the author.
+5) Once the second reading has been completed, the proofreader/editor saves their work to ensure all the changes have been implemented.
+Two copies - a clean proofread and copy-edited version and a track-changed version - are then delivered to the author.

-The Ultimate Proofreader is a leading UK-based academic proofreading services provider & dissertation editing services UK.
+The Ultimate Proofreader is a leading UK-based academic proofreading services provider & dissertation proofreading services UK.